Lucile-S/Exploration_info_pdf/README.md

-# Project
+# Project - Part 1 : PDF information extraction
-The aim of this project is to extract informations from PDF format scientific publications related to **AAV virus (adeno-associated virus)**.
+The aim of this project is to extract informations from PDF of research publications related to **AAV virus (adeno-associated virus)**.

 Those informations are then incluted into a csv file and converted to json format in order to be transferred to a **neo4j database**.